 Directed by Logan Vaughn

-Barbara is a 42-year-old recluse who has hunkered down for an intimate weekend with her barely-legal lover, Marcus during a freak Thanksgiving weekend blizzard.
-When Barbara’s bubbly younger sister, Denise, and her loutish fiancé, Freddie arrive, all bets are off.
-As the storm renders them immobile, the group reconciles themselves to their situation until Freddie, in his arrogance, reveals the real reason for his and Denise’s visit and the sisters are forced to grapple with the painful legacy of their dysfunctional family.
+Barbara is a recluse who has hunkered down for an intimate weekend with her younger lover during a Thanksgiving weekend blizzard.
+When Barbara’s estranged sister unexpectedly arrives with her fiancé, the reason for the visit is slowly revealed, and the sisters are forced to grapple with secrets, lies, and the painful legacy of their dysfunctional family.

 MAR 27 – APR 19, 2020 • Spencer Theatre